m1d0e1/Stage3/README.md

 kaempferol: ΔG = -7.4 kcal/mol
 cirsimaritin: ΔG = -7.4 kcal/mol
 arcapillin : ΔG = -7.4 kcal/mol
+All results are available in this <a href='images/Metabolites.docx'> Excel </a> file.
 #### Pipeline Reusability and Possible Applications
 The pipeline reusability accounts for virtual screening of any other phytochemical libraries against any cancer related protein.
 The general protocol adopted includes:
      Protein structure prediction